 - be a graduate from any University of Sheffield degree programme

-- Hold an offer to study any ULaw postgraduate programme commencing September 2022 or January 2023
+- Hold an offer to study any University of Law postgraduate programme commencing September 2023 or January 2024

 How to apply

 - Using this application form, submit a supporting statement of a maximum of 500 words outlining how you have overcome adversity while studying for your current degree, and how this scholarship will provide necessary financial assistance to support you with your career development.

 In order to be eligible for the Scholarship you must also be able to: